How to open TIFF files in CorelDRAW

 • macOS Monterey (12)

 If you want to open a TIFF file, you will need to use graphic design software like CorelDRAW.
-Download a free trial of CorelDRAW to get started designing TIFF files.
+Try CorelDRAW free to get started designing TIFF files.

 What is a TIFF file?